victor-treten/docker-festava-site/README.md

-# Deploying the Festava Website with Docker and Nginx
+# Deploying the Festava website with Docker and Nginx

 Deployment automated with bash scripts.